arogozhnikov/arogozhnikov.github.io/_posts/2026-02-01-protein-lms.markdown

 This direction inherits weak sides of both PLMs and MSA-based models: 1. one still has to retrieve MSAs 2. alignment should be done by model implicitly 3. more weights compared to MSA-based models and 4. long+deep MSAs are expensive because of quadratic attention.

-One paper from this family ([Profluent E1](https://www.biorxiv.org/content/10.1101/2025.11.12.688125v1.abstract), also trained on PPA-1) claims good perfomance on gym and contact prediction (better than MsaPairformer and other PLMs) and shows positive scaling ... up to 600M.
+One paper from this family ([Profluent E1](https://www.biorxiv.org/content/10.1101/2025.11.12.688125v1.abstract), also trained on PPA-1) claims good performance on gym and contact prediction (better than MsaPairformer and other PLMs) and shows positive scaling ... up to 600M.
 From plots I'd expect further improvement on contact prediction, but not on downstream tasks.
 Given cost of training, it isn't surprising that largest model is only 600M.